Final Destination 3: Filming and effects

 Like the first two installments of the franchise, Final Destination 3 was filmed in Vancouver, Canada.
 The Corkscrew roller coaster at Vancouver's Playland was the Devil's Flight coaster depicted in the film.
-Winstead and Merriman said the filming took three months with the first two weeks were spent shooting the roller coaster derailment.
+Winstead and Merriman said the filming took three months.
+The first two weeks were spent shooting the roller coaster derailment.
 The rest of the filming was done out of sequence.
 Filming wrapped in July, but viewers at early screenings reacted negatively to the ending.
 This led to the filming of a new ending sequence featuring a subway train derailment in November 2005.
+According to Perry, in the film's revised ending, it was intended to have A. J. Cook and Michael Landes reprise their roles as Kimberly Corman and Officer Thomas Burke, respectively, from the previous movie.
+However, as one of the actors was unavailable, they decided to omit both characters entirely.

 The death scenes required varying degrees of 2D and 3D graphic enhancement.
 The roller coaster scene necessitated 144 visual-effect shots.
 Custom-designed coaster cars were built and modified for the script; most of the model was hand-built and computer-designed MEL scripts added specific elements.
-For the coaster-crash scenes, the actors were filmed performing in front of a green screen, to which a CGI background was added.
+For the coaster-crash scenes, the actors were filmed performing in front of a green screen, to which a computer-generated imagery (CGI) background was added.
 Several of the roller coaster's cars were suspended with bungee cords to film the crash; the deaths required the use of CGI onscreen effects and each actor had a corresponding CGI double.